sad-santa/ml-educational-portfolio/tasks/Random forest/readme.md

-Here is a notebook with the task and solution
+Here is a notebook with the task and solution using a random tree model